compulim/message-port-rpc/README.md

   - no DOM access, etc.

 You can look at sample [`useBindReducer`](https://github.com/compulim/message-port-rpc/tree/main/packages/pages/src/app/useBindReducer.ts) and [`useReducerSource`](https://github.com/compulim/message-port-rpc/tree/main/packages/pages/src/iframe/useReducerSource.ts) to see how it work.

+### When should I call `detach()`?

+> This is an experimental feature.

+In most cases, you should not need to call `detach()`.

+The `detach()` function is designed to detach the stub from the `MessagePort` without closing it.
+In most cases, you should not reuse the `MessagePort`.
+If the `MessagePort` is already opened, it will no longer queue up messages.
+Thus, remote invocations could be lost.

 ### Why should I use this implementation of RPC?